creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 Codex may create inline comment blocks or todo entries when encountering ideas or inconsistencies.

 - Inline notes start with `/** 🧠 Codex Note:` and are meant for future context.
-- Engine folders can hold their own `codex-todo.md` for local tasks.
 - When a note or todo is resolved, remove it and update the relevant docs.
 - Record all active notes in `codex-notes.md` so future sessions can locate them.
 - Do not store notes in `SYSTEM_STATE.md`; keep them only in `codex-notes.md`.